level2-gis/gisportal/README.md

 ## Credits

-Special thanks to following companies for supporting this project:
+Thanks to all translators, donators and special thanks to following companies for supporting this project:
 * GEL Consulting group, USA
 * Geonord, Norway
 * Swescan, Sweden